datastax/pulsar-admin-console/README.md

 npm run build

-# Run Dashboard in development
+# Run the Admin Console dashboard in development

-1. Configure the dashboard.
+1. Configure the Admin Console dashboard.
 By default the settings expect a Pulsar running standalone mode reachable on localhost (using the Docker static IP address).
 Configuration is controlled by these files:

 * nginx.conf.
 This defines the forwarding rules.
 The name of the cluster in the form `/api/v1/cluster` (default: standalone) needs to forward to the actual Pulsar cluster for the various rules.
 * dashboard/public/config.js.
 This specifies the dashboard global configuration, including the cluster name (default: standalone), cluster_list (default: ["standaone]) and various other settings.